 Glenn received a B.F.A from Rutgers University Mason Gross School of the Arts and trained additionally at Shakespeare's Globe Theater.
 High school graduate from New World School of the Arts.

-Past writer credits include "Dinner with the Stevensons" awarded Most Innovative Script from the 2013 Thespis Festival, "CrackBaby" (The Griot Festival) and "Carringnton's Rules" (Higher Vibrations Collective.)
+Some past writer credits include "Dinner with the Stevensons" awarded Most Innovative Script from the 2013 Thespis Festival, "CrackBaby" (The Griot Festival) and "Carringnton's Rules" (Higher Vibrations Collective.)

-Past producer credits include "Red, White and Detroit" (Crownwheel Pictures) "A Walk Within" (Media Filmz) and "Shampagne" (Miami Webfest/ Hip Hop Film Festival Feature).
+Some past producer credits include "Red, White and Detroit" (Crownwheel Pictures) "A Walk Within" (Media Filmz) and "Shampagne" (Miami Webfest/ Hip Hop Film Festival Feature).

 Author of "No Place For Us" collection of poetry.